digiarnie/digiarnie.github.io/_posts/2014-09-21-Setup-GitHub-Page-Using-Minimal-Mistakes-Theme.md

 http://localhost:4000
 {% endhighlight %}

+* Make sure you run the following command to keep your Jekyll up-to-date with what GitHub is using especially if you see that the local output no longer matches the output on GitHub:

+{% highlight bash %}
+bundle update
+{% endhighlight %}

 For more information about setting up the theme for usage, head over to [Minimal Mistakes' Theme Setup](http://mmistakes.github.io/minimal-mistakes/theme-setup/)